Herman Wouk: Writing career

 In the 1970s, Wouk published two monumental novels, The Winds of War (1971) and a sequel, War and Remembrance (1978).
 He described Remembrance, which included a devastating depiction of the Holocaust, as "the main tale I have to tell."
 Both were made into successful television mini-series, the first in 1983 and the second in 1988.
 Although they were made several years apart, both were directed by Dan Curtis and both starred Robert Mitchum as Captain Victor "Pug" Henry, the main character.
 The novels were historical fiction.
 Each had three layers: the story told from the viewpoints of Captain Henry and his circle of family and friends; a more or less straightforward historical account of the events of the war; and an analysis by a member of Adolf Hitler's military staff, the insightful fictional General Armin von Roon.
 Wouk devoted "thirteen years of extraordinary research and long, arduous composition" to these two novels, noted Arnold Beichman.
 "The seriousness with which Wouk has dealt with the war can be seen in the prodigious amount of research, reading, travel and conferring with experts, the evidence of which may be found in the uncatalogued boxes at Columbia University" that contain the author's papers.

+On December 6, 1972, Wouk gave the inaugural Raymond A. Spruance lecture, titled "The Naval Officer in an Age of Revolution," in Spruance Hall at the U.S. Naval War College.
+According to Vice Admiral Stansfield Turner, who introduced the lecture, Wouk was selected because he was a "Navy man through and through" and a "master strategist."
+The lecture covered the industrial revolution, socialism, the American moon missions, nationalism, Aleksandr Solzhenitsyn, and Spruance's heroic command at the Battle of Midway.
+On April 16, 1980, Wouk gave a second Spruance lecture, called "Sadness and Hope: Some Thoughts on Modern Warfare," in which he introduced the idea of a "Thucydides trap."
+Comparing the U.S.-Soviet Cold War to the rivalry that emerged between Athens and Sparta after they had vanquished their common enemy, Persia, Wouk observed:And more than two millenia [sic] later we seem still trapped in Thucydides' world.
+None of the ways in which those quarrelsome Greeks behaved is suited to these dread times of nuclear menace; yet we still behave in those ways, and can find no other.
+How do we break out of this Thucydidean trap, which now threatens to strangle, if not to destroy, our world?Wouk's theme across both lectures was freedom and the importance of those who stand in the breach, fight against the odds, and serve to protect it.